-- Project specific policies related to the environmental and social considerations (including labour, HR and external stakeholders & affected communities). - Project-based E&S Objectives, Targets & Monitoring and Management Programmes (including details of project-specific methods and procedures). - Applicable environmental & social legal requirements and other compliance obligations (such as those required by lenders); - Environmental & Social aspects and potential impacts, as early as possible for construction, commissioning and operation phase planning, including the incorporation of environmental and social considerations into staffing requirements, process plans, programming, work orders, required authorisations, and site layout; - Environmental & Social professionals, who have the experience, competence, and training necessary to assess and manage environmental impacts and risks, and carry out specialised environmental & social management functions including the preparation of Project or activity specific plans and procedures that incorporate the technical requirements presented in this document; - Prioritisation of management programmes/ strategies with the objective of achieving an overall reduction of risk to human wellbeing and the environment, focusing on the prevention of irreversible and / or significant impacts; - Favouring strategies (where possible) that eliminate the cause of the impact at its source, for example, by selecting less hazardous materials or processes that avoid the need for environmental controls; - When impact avoidance is not feasible, incorporating controls to reduce or minimise the possibility and/or magnitude of undesired consequences, for example, with the application of pollution controls to reduce the levels of emitted contaminants; - Preparing workers, informing and co-operating with nearby communities and relevant stakeholders to respond to emergencies, accidents, including providing technical and financial resources to effectively and safely control such events, and restoring workplace and community environments;

-- Improving environmental performance (i.e. for continual improvement) through a combination of ongoing monitoring of facility performance and effective accountability; and - Monitoring and reporting including both in-house and third-party independent audits for the Regulators and Lenders, as applicable.
+- Project specific policies related to the environmental and social considerations (including labour, HR and external stakeholders & affected communities). - Project-based E&S Objectives, Targets & Programme. - Applicable environmental & social legal requirements and other compliance obligations (such as those required by lenders); - Environmental & Social aspects and potential impacts, as early as possible for construction, commissioning and operation phase planning, including the incorporation of environmental and social considerations into staffing requirements, process plans, programming, work orders, required authorisations, and site layout; - Environmental & Social professionals, who have the experience, competence, and training necessary to assess and manage environmental impacts and risks, and carry out specialised environmental & social management functions including the preparation of Project or activity specific plans and procedures that incorporate the technical requirements presented in this document; - Prioritisation of management programmes/ strategies with the objective of achieving an overall reduction of risk to human wellbeing and the environment, focusing on the prevention of irreversible and / or significant impacts; - Favouring strategies (where possible) that eliminate the cause of the impact at its source, for example, by selecting less hazardous materials or processes that avoid the need for environmental controls; - When impact avoidance is not feasible, incorporating controls to reduce or minimise the possibility and/or magnitude of undesired consequences, for example, with the application of pollution controls to reduce the levels of emitted contaminants; - Preparing workers, informing and co-operating with nearby communities and relevant stakeholders to respond to emergencies, accidents, including providing technical and financial resources to effectively and safely control such events, and restoring workplace and community environments; and - Improving environmental performance (i.e. for continual improvement) through a combination of ongoing monitoring of facility performance and effective accountability.